Foo-x/react-tea/README.md

-# use-tea
+# react-tea

-React hook for using The Elm Architecture.
+The Elm Architecture for React.